 He has written two novels and over 100 short stories.
 His work has appeared in Tales of the Talisman, the Northeast Storytelling Blog, lr al Blog de Haki, Ascent Aspirations, Mindprints – A Literary Journal, The Elmont Herald, The Second Course Blog and Beginnings.

-Brendyn was a winner of multiple Massmouth regional and semifinal storyslams as well as a 3-time finalist for Massmouth’s annual show, the Big Mouth Off.
-He’s also a Moth storyslam winner/GrandSLAM finalist.
+Brendyn is a Moth storyslam winner/GrandSLAM finalist.
+He was also a winner of multiple Massmouth regional and semifinal storyslams as well as a 3-time finalist for Massmouth’s annual show, the Big Mouth Off.

-In addition to moderating a panel of master storytellers at The Juilliard School, he has been a featured storyspinner on the national storytelling show Stories from the Stage, Emerson College, Suffolk University, the Life is Good Corporate Headquarters, Club OBERON, ImprovBoston, Lizard Lounge, TORO, the Lily Pad, Trident Booksellers and Cafe, Coolidge Corner Theater, Somerville Theatre, Cutler Majestic Theatre, Regent Theatre, Company Theatre, Club Bohemia at the Cantab Lounge, Club Passim, Precinct, the Cyclorama, Kickstand Cafe, Amazing Things Arts Center, The Living Room, Old Schwamb Mill, Northeast Storytelling Sharing the Fire, Karen Chace’s Story Cafe on Seekonk TV9, SoundBitesME storytelling shows, Fugitive Productions storytelling concerts, AIFF events, The VNA, NEWS events, Brother Blue’s Open Mic, The Gallery at Villageworks, Out of the Blue Art Gallery, and the Krikorian Gallery.
-He has also produced “TELL ME: great stories in a great space” at Art Lounge Arlington and co-produced “Heartbreak: A Night of Storytelling” at the Lily Pad.
+In addition to moderating a panel of master storytellers at The Juilliard School, he has been a featured storyspinner on the national storytelling show Stories from the Stage and at Emerson College, Suffolk University, the Life is Good Corporate Headquarters, Club OBERON, ImprovBoston, Lizard Lounge, WBUR CitySpace Boston, TORO, the Lily Pad, Trident Booksellers and Cafe, Coolidge Corner Theater, Somerville Theatre, Cutler Majestic Theatre, Regent Theatre, Company Theatre, The Rozzie Square Theater, Club Bohemia at the Cantab Lounge, Club Passim, Precinct, the Cyclorama, Kickstand Cafe, Amazing Things Arts Center, The Living Room Boston, Old Schwamb Mill, Northeast Storytelling Sharing the Fire, Karen Chace’s Story Cafe on Seekonk TV9, SoundBitesME storytelling shows, Fugitive Productions storytelling concerts, ye Old Frog Pond, Arlington International Film Festival events, The VNA, NEWS events, Brother Blue’s Open Mic, The Gallery at Villageworks, Worcester Center for Crafts, and the Out of the Blue Art Gallery, Cambridge.

-Articles on Brendyn can be found in the Arlington Advocate, Brookline Tab and Backstage Beat.
+Articles on Brendyn can be found in the Arlington Advocate and Brookline Tab.
 There’s also a profile by former Massmouth Director, Cheryl Hamilton here.

 His lightning fast articles for the modern day job-seeker can be found here!